jaantoots/bridgeview/README.md

 # Usage

-Similar to the usage of `bridge-render` that uses this package for lower level interfacing with Blender.
+Similar to the usage of `bridge-render` which provides high-level functionality using this package.

 Install all necessary packages: